IBM-Cloud/docs-services/README.md

   * The value `lastupdated` must be followed by a machine date in quotes in the following format: "YYYY-MM-DD"
   * Ensure that each time you update your Markdown topic, you also update the `lastupdated` date.

-### Adding a unique ID
+### Adding a unique ID (Required)
-After the H1 (`# Getting started with`) header, there is a `{: #gettingstarted}` ID tag that you need to edit to make it unique to your service.
+After the H1 (`# Getting started with`) heading, there is a `{: #gettingstarted}` ID tag that you need to edit to make it unique to your service.
 If you are onboardind a service named, "All but the kitchen sink" for example, then your unique ID could be:

 `{: #gettingstarted_allbutkitchensink}`